J-Hoplin/League-Of-Legend-Search-Bot/README.md

     - Main Content : Algorithm Change.
 Now it's little bit more faster than before

-    - Bug Fix : In patch Note 20200503 I change code like this.
+    - Bug Fix : In patch Note 20200503 I change code like this in consideration of maintenance.

     ```python
     Medal = bs.find('div', {'class': 'ContentWrap tabItems'})